1. Home

 • Loss of social credibility due to such factors as cyber-attacks and system failures

-• Number of accounts registered in the Yucho Bankbook app
+• Number of accounts registered in the Yucho Bankbook App:

-(7.45 million accounts as of March 31, 2023)
+(10.4 mn accounts as of March 31, 2024)

-• Number of Cumulatetype NISA Operation Accounts
+• Number of NISA accounts:

-(230 thousand accounts as of March 31, 2023)
+(730,000 accounts as of March 31, 2024)

 Goal 3: Good Health and Well-BeingGoal 9: Industry, Innovation and InfrastructureGoal 10: Reduced InequalitiesGoal 16: Peace, Justice and Strong Institutions